 - Fast results – You can sign up for a digital ad service such as Google AdWords and get started on marketing your business right away.
 Any changes you make to your ads will have almost immediate results, making it easy to see how your cost per lead is affected.

 - Agile and flexible – If the ads aren’t converting from clicks to sales, you can swap keywords and refine your approach.

 - Measurable results – You will know precisely how much you’re spending and the ROI you’re achieving because you can track results using analytics from your paid search results.

 Disadvantages of PPC

 - Cost – With paid search, it costs money when a potential customer clicks or sees your ad (“cost per thousand,” or CPM).
 If those clicks don’t translate to sales, it’s not money well spent.

 - Lack of trust – People are increasingly desensitized to digital ads and may scroll past without clicking while organic search results are more trusted by web surfers.

-When your business is in the initial brand-building stage, utilizing the paid search component of SEM brings traffic and transactions immediately, while you deepen and enhance your site with SEO-rich content.
-As your brand becomes more established, your SEM efforts should evolve to strike a balance between these two critically important traffic generating strategies.
+When your business is in the initial brand-building stage, utilizing the paid search component of SEM brings traffic and transactions immediately.
+It’s important that while this happens, you continue to deepen and enhance your site with SEO-rich content.
+As your brand becomes more established, your SEM efforts should evolve to strike a balance between these two critically important traffic-generating strategies.